 RMNP is about an hour half from Denver and an hour from Boulder so you could easily visit the park for a Day Trip.
 If you plan on going multiple days I suggest staying in the area.

 Okay RMNP has a lot of hikes that are short and easy that will take you to some spectacular views, but they often crowded.
 If you are in the park for a few days defiantly take the time to do these.
 Many are still on my to-do list.

-- However, a small % of tickets for every time slot is held for the day before, but you gotta be on right at 8 to grab them
+- However, 25% of tickets for every time slot is held for the day before, but you gotta be on right at 5 pm to grab them

 - Tickets are your ENTRY TIME – if you get 8 am you enter around 8 am but if you show up at 9 or 12 that works too.
-You just can’t go in any earlier.
+You just can’t go in any earlier than your ticket time.